Truck driver arrested in multi-vehicle freeway crash that killed 7 in Oregon

 Witnesses said the first truck had been weaving on and off the road and hit the van without braking first, according to comments by the DA as reported by the Statesman Journal.

-The northbound lanes of I-5 were closed for hours as experts investigated but reopened Thursday night, state transportation officials said.
+State transportation officials said the northbound lanes of I-5 were closed for hours as experts investigated but reopened Thursday night.

 Bodies were seen covered in plastic in a nearby field after the crash, the Albany Democrat-Herald reported.
 Police and fire officials put a blue tarp on the wrecked van and placed a barrier near one of the trucks to block the view of the scene, according to the news outlet.